-The brand ‘Heirlooms of Tomorrow’ was launched in 1944 in Manhattan Beach, California, by William Bradley.
+The brand ‘Heirlooms of Tomorrow’ was launched in 1944 in Manhattan Beach, California, by William Bailey.
 This puts them smack-dab into the same timeframe as both Cordey and Chantilly.
 What’s unusual is the location: California was not exactly a hotbed of porcelain production.
 There was a good reason that most large-scale manufacturers of porcelain and china items were located in either New Jersey or (to a lesser extent) Ohio: Easy access to the necessary raw materials.
-In order to have a decent factory in a place like Manhattan Beach, Mr. Bradley would have had to import most of his materials from the East coast or the Midwest.
-Heirlooms of Tomorrow existed from 1944 to 1949, which roughly parallels the chronology of Cordey (if you measure it by how long Cordey made items other than just lamps.)
+In order to have a decent factory in a place like Manhattan Beach, Mr. Bailey would have had to import most of his materials from the East coast or the Midwest.
+Heirlooms of Tomorrow existed from 1944 into the early 1950s, which roughly parallels the chronology of Cordey (if you measure it by how long Cordey made items other than just lamps.)

 However, the story of Heirlooms of Tomorrow took a somewhat mysterious twist, which I’ll describe at the end of this post.

 The initials W and B in the logo paint-stamp stand for William Bailey.
 Not all Heirlooms of Tomorrow pieces have this stamp, however.
 Some pieces also have a two and/or three digit painted number, one of which was undoubtedly the design number of the item.

 Their foil paper gummed sticker gives the location of the factory.